ADAPT Firearms Glossary, Tactical Terminology,and Definitions.

 The individual elements of trigger control are:

-Tueller Drill- The "Tueller Drill" was a name coined in an article by Massad Ayoob of an exercise conducted by a Salt Lake City Police Officer named Dennis Tueller.
-In 1986 a question was asked in a class "How close is too close to allow an attacker armed with a contact weapon (pipe, knife, bat, etc...) and how far is too far to justify a shoot?
+Tueller Drill - The "Tueller Drill" was a name coined in an article by Massad Ayoob of an exercise conducted by a Salt Lake City Police Officer named Dennis Tueller.
+In 1983 a question was asked in a class "How close is too close to allow an attacker armed with a contact weapon (pipe, knife, bat, etc...) and how far is too far to justify a shoot?
 This was known as "The shooter's dilemma" at the time.
 Officer Tueller devised an action and reaction exercise to discover how much distance an attacker could cover and the time it takes for an Officer to respond with fire.
 The results were generally referred to as the "21 foot rule" as that was the average distance that the attacker could cover before the responding individual could fire.
-Note: Recent policy changes in Law Enforcement agencies have increased this distance from 21 feet to 30 or 35 feet to allow for the Officers delayed reaction time, or presentation from a retention holster.
+Note: Recent policy changes in Law Enforcement agencies have increased this distance from 21 feet to 30 or 35 feet to account for the Officers presentation from a retention style holster and more so the delayed response time due to the reactionary gap.

 Go back to top of page.